 JOIN LOGIN JOIN

-New 40k Necron Nightbringer Model, Nekrosor Ammentar Rules
+New 40k Necron Nightbringer Model and Nekrosor Ammentar Unboxing, Review

 necron nightbringer model painted product image with art from new kill team box in background

-New Necron Nightbringer model and Nekrosor Ammentar rules are here.
-See the release dates and what’s next for them in Warhammer 40k here.
+A new Necron Nightbringer model and Nekrosor Ammentar are here.
+See their rules and unboxing review, along with release dates, pricing, and what’s next for them in Warhammer 40k.

 Necron fans got hit with a one-two.
 First, leaked images set the community on fire, showing what looked like a brand-new Warhammer 40k C’tan Shard of the Nightbringer towering over a slick Necron-themed terrain piece from a Kill Team box.